AlexRS90/blog-app/README.md

  - If a correct template was rendered.
  - If the response body includes correct placeholder text.

+## Milestone 3:

+✅ Wrote commands to create new models and their migrations. <br>
+✅ Wrote commands to generate schema.rb <br>
+✅ Added foreign keys with their indexes. <br>

 ## Built With

 - Ruby On Rails